ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 Then the error 'Person with name Buffy Summers not found' should be raised
 ```

-This scenario makes sure nog person is registered.
+This scenario makes sure no person is registered.
 It then tries to retrieve a person and validates that an error has occured with the correct error message.

 If you execute this scenario with the current implementation of our step definitions the scenario will fail on the `When` step because we're not handling the exception.
-To fix this you can add a `try catch` block in the `When` step that stores the raised exception in a field called `_actualException` and  check the exception message in the `Then` step.
+As the code below shows, you can fix this by adding a `try catch` block in the `When` step that stores the raised exception in a field called `_actualException` and check the exception message in the `Then` step.

 ```csharp
 private Exception _actualException;